 The goal of continuous integration is that software is in working state all the time.

 Practices to follow for Continous Integration:

-- The Build should be executed in less time (less that 5 min), though its just a number and may vary depending upon your application, but it should be less.
+- The Build should be executed in less time (less than 5 min), though its just a number and may vary depending on your application, it should be less.

 - Commit small code – the little amount of code is easy to debug and inspect.

 - Use trunk based or branch based development process.

 - Don’t allow flaky tests.
 Fix Them.
 Flaky tests are those who sometimes fail not always.
 Fixing them is equally important.